 If you want to lose weight, stick with around a 200-calorie per day deficit.

-This slight deficit (taking into account your daily activity level and Basal Metabolic Rate), will allow you to capitalize on the power of consistency and compounding, allowing you to see healthy weight-loss over time.
+This slight deficit (considering your daily activity level and Basal Metabolic Rate) will allow you to capitalize on the power of consistency and compounding, allowing you to see healthy weight loss.

 A healthy lifestyle has many levels to it.

 It will be different for each person, depending on where they are in life and what they have going on.